 The Brooklyn Discussion Group of the Eastern Group Psychotherapy Society welcomes members and newcomers to our monthly clinical meeting.
 These meetings consist of an informal gathering and a presentation by an expert in the field.
 It is an opportunity for professional development by becoming informed about the topics presented, and getting to know and be known by other clinicians.
 You can come to a single meeting and need not be an EGPS member.
 Become part of our vibrant community.

 We meet in Cobble Hill, Brooklyn, on the 4th Sunday of the month (with exceptions) from 10:45 AM to 1 PM.

 $10 for first time attendees and students, $15 for members - $20 for non-members of the EGPS.

 If you have a specialty, passion, or interest you would like to share with a receptive clinical audience, we would like to hear from you.
 If you present you get the satisfaction of making these issues and your practice known to a wider audience.

 We invite you to submit a short proposal to present at one of our meetings.
 We select presenters who best add to our member’s knowledge and experience.
 We value topics that are most relevant to working with groups and have a balance between didactic, interactive, and experiential components.

-Our monthly meetings are for 2 hours on Sunday mornings and consist of ½ hour of networking and noshing, ½ hour business meeting and member introductions, and a 1 hour presentation.
+Our monthly meetings are for 2 1/2 hours on Sunday mornings and consist of 45 minutes for networking, noshing, business meeting and member introductions, and a 1 1/2 hour presentation.